epfl-lasa/docker_setup/README.md

 ## Running in privilege mode

 By default, Docker containers are “unprivileged” and cannot, for example, run a Docker daemon inside a Docker container.
-This is because by default a container is not allowed to access any devices, but a “privileged” container is given access to all devices.
+This is because a container is not allowed to access any devices, but a “privileged” container is given access to all devices.
 This is useful to access graphics options or specific hardware.
 This is performed with:

 ```bash
 docker run --privileged "${NAME}:${TAG}"